cedricwalter/cedricwalter.github.io/_posts/2005-03-08-3-new-icons-packs-for-akocomments-2-5.md

 :-I Indifferent smiley.
 Better than a `:-(‘ but not quite as good as a `:-)’.

-:-&gt; User just made a really biting sarcastic remark.
+:-> User just made a really biting sarcastic remark.
 Worse than a `;-)’.

-&gt;:-&gt; User just made a really devilish remark.
+>:-> User just made a really devilish remark.

-&gt;;-&gt; Winky and devil combined.
+>;-> Winky and devil combined.
 A very lewd remark was just made.

 **Widely used Smileys**